 The good news is that a bond will naturally grow over time and the even better news is that you can do some things to speed along the process.

 It may seem like an obvious thing to say, but remember that you are dealing with another human being, with their own personality and moods.
-Sure, the baby might not seem that interesting at first – all that crying, sleeping and feeding - but it doesn’t take long for their character to shine through.
-Many fathers only fully realise how apparently pre-determined this personality is with the birth of their second child (and the surprise that they are not the identikit version of their firstborn)
+Sure, the baby might not seem that interesting at first – all that crying, sleeping and feeding – but it doesn’t take long for their character to shine through.
+Many fathers only fully realize how apparently pre-determined this personality is with the birth of their second child (and the surprise that they are not the identikit version of their firstborn)

-But how do you get to know a new born baby?
+But how do you get to know a newborn baby?
 Especially when their whole world seems to revolve around their mum?
 Here are some top tips:

 - Be proud of the important role you play in your baby’s life.
 Most baby products and services are aimed at mothers, don’t let that put you off or make you feel less important.

 - Be silly.
 Okay, so you may not like to admit it to your mates – but what better excuse is there for playing than the arrival of your child!
-If you can sing in the shower, you can sing to baby.
-If you like dancing, put on your favourite tunes – don’t think you have to stick to nursery rhymes.
-You will soon learn what makes baby smile – and when you do you’ll soon get hooked on it.
+If you can sing in the shower, you can sing to the baby.
+If you like dancing, put on your favorite tunes – don’t think you have to stick to nursery rhymes.
+You will soon learn what makes a baby smile – and when you do you’ll soon get hooked on it.

 - Smile at your baby ….sounds obvious but there is nothing more honest than a baby’s toothless smile – and nothing more rewarding.